-Waterford Kamhlaba United World College of Southern Africa (WK UWCSA) is one of Africa’s first multiracial schools.
-It was founded in 1963 in Mbabane, Swaziland with just 16 students.
-Today the school has over 600 students representing more than 50 nationalities, taught by staff from 18 countries.
+Founded in 1963 in Mbabane, Waterford Kamhlaba United World College of Southern Africa (WK UWCSA) was the first multiracial school in Southern Africa.
+The school has 16 students when it started.
+Today the school has over 600 students representing 60 nationalities, taught by staff from 18 countries.
 Waterford’s earliest ideals of courage, leadership, and equality remain at its core.
 Waterford Kamhlaba provides opportunities for academic achievement, personal growth, and leadership development for youth across Africa and the world.
 Waterford offers education to Forms 1 to 5, with Form 5 sitting the International General Certificate of Secondary Education (IGCSE) qualification, followed by two years dedicated to the International Baccalaureate (IB).

 Waterford Kamhlaba’s academic reputation is exceptional.
 For more than 50 years, Waterford has proven that students thrive in an egalitarian educational environment.
-IB students achieve an average of 34 points, which the British university admissions system equates to more than four A grades at A-level.
-Waterford’s academic excellence is complemented with its community service programme, which encourages alumni to be thoughtful and socially responsible global citizens.
+Waterford’s academic excellence is complemented by its community service programme, which encourages students to be thoughtful and socially responsible global citizens.

 Waterford School was opened on a mountainside site on the edge of Mbabane in 1963 by founding head teacher Michael Stern.
 As one of the first multiracial schools in Southern Africa, Waterford was established in expressed opposition to the South African Apartheid regime and its laws of racial segregation.